mnieber/aspiration/README.md

 AOP that is easier to reason about and nonetheless offers some of the same advantages as full-blown AOP.
 As explained below, the key difference is that there is a single place in the code where callbacks (known as "advise" in AspectJ terminology) are woven into the code.
-Therefore, to know what the code is doing, there are only two places to look (the host function that triggers the callbacks, and the one place where the callbacks are installed).
+Therefore, to know what the code is doing, there are only two places to look: the host function that triggers the callbacks, and the one place where the callbacks are installed.

+## A quick note on debugging

+With Aspiration you can decorate your functions so that they can receive a callbacks object.
+To avoid stepping into the decorator function, add `/aspiration/` to the ignore list of your debugger.

 ## The host decorator